kmurray61/fxt-demo/README.md

 # Fxt-Demo

-Pure JavaScript implementation of a code markup challenge I did utilizing FxtJS framework developed by Ken Murray
+Pure JavaScript implementation of a code markup challenge I did a while back utilizing FxtJS framework I developed to replace ExtJS and an alternative to React or Vue

 Live working version is located at https://virtualjam.net/challenge/ Responsive experience – 1 column on mobile to 3 columns on desktop